Skip to content

 Democracy

-A global sense of life guides us to behave mindfully in relationships and in society, local to global, so we’ adopt democratic habits that enter our memes and genes.
+A global sense of life guides us to behave mindfully in relationships and in society, local to global, so we adopt democratic habits that enter our memes and genes to change our world.

 Direct